CSCI-4611-Spring-2022/Bonus-Assignment/README.md

 ## Getting Started

-The starter code implements the general structure that we reviewed in lecture.
+The starter code implements the same basic structure that we have used in other programs in this class.
 After cloning your repository, you will need to set up the initial project by pulling the dependencies from the node package manager with:

 ```
 npm install